-Witnesses said the suspect threatened the detectives with a handgun as he was pursued along a busy shopping street.
+Witnesses said the man threatened three policemen with a handgun as he was pursued along a busy shopping street.

-He also pointed it in the face of a moped rider and pulled the trigger three times after he stopped and attempted to intervene.
+He then pointed it in the face of a motorcyclist and pulled the trigger three times as he tried to steal his moped.

-The chase began at around 3pm yesterday when officers from a specialist Brent unit spotted a man who was wanted for violent offences.
+The chase began at around 3pm yesterday when officers from a specialist Brent unit spotted a man wanted for violent offences.

-When they stopped his Vauxhall Astra in West End Lane the man pulled out a gun and ran off.
+When they stopped his grey Vauxhall Astra in West End Lane, the suspect and second man ran off on foot.
+One of the men pulled out a gun and pointed it at the officers.

-The officers gave chase as the suspect crossed a railway line near West Hampstead tube station and members of the public dialled 999 to update police.
+The officers gave chase as the suspect crossed a railway line near West Hampstead tube station and attempted to steal the moped in Sheriff Road.

-The suspect was eventually found hiding beneath a car a short distance away in Blackburn Court.
+The suspect was eventually arrested after he was found hiding beneath a car by armed officers a short distance away in the Hemstal Road area.

 Police said the moped rider was unhurt but had been left deeply shocked and is receiving support.